bkuhn/talks/ATO-2015/gpl-business.markdown

      + We might as well all be using the Apache license.

 + An unenforced copyleft is the functional equivalent to a non-copyleft license.

++ Enforcement is the only process to assure the benefits of copyleft.
+     + individuals actors can ignore its requirements if no one watches &amp; regulates.

 <hr/>